Accessibility and Disability Service

 IMPORTANT: Disclosing a disability to a UMD official (such as an academic advisor or professor) does not automatically initiate the accommodations process or put accommodations in place.
 To receive accommodations, students must register with ADS.

-For step-by-step instructions on how to request accommodations, visit the Getting Started page.
+For step-by-step instructions on how to request accommodations, visit our Getting Started page.
 For general questions or eligibility inquiries, contact ADS at 301-314-7682 or email adsfrontdesk@umd.edu.
 Additional information is available on the ADS website.